 How will I know when the virus is gone?

 There is no test to determine whether the HPV virus is gone.
-The longer the warts stay away, the more likely it is that the virus is gone.
-If the warts have been fully resolved for three months then you are unlikely to be very infectious.
+If the warts have gone for three months then you are unlikely to be very infectious.

 Can genital warts cause cancer and should I get vaccinated?

 It’s recommended that all gay and bisexual men aged up to, and including 45, should be vaccinated against HPV.